 - Poor design or untested adjustments to design

 Design changes made to save manufacturing costs by certain guardrail companies have put thousands of miles of defective guardrails across the United States.
-While these defective guardrails only have a roughly one inch decrease in width and height at the end terminal, this small change has a significant impact on drivers who get hit into these ends at highway approved speeds.
-These defective guardrails have allowed sections of the guardrail to pierce through motorists’ doors instead of bending as they are designed to.
+While these defective guardrails only have a one-inch decrease in width and height at the end terminal, this small change significantly impacts drivers who collide with them at highway speeds.
+Defective guardrails can pierce through motorists’ doors instead of bending as they are designed to do.
 A properly designed guardrail will have its end terminal bend away from the automobile upon impact in an energy-absorbing design.
 The defective guardrails, instead, will lock up and spear into the vehicle, resulting in life-altering injuries.

 If you or a loved one have been injured in a guardrail accident, please do not hesitate to contact one of our personal injury lawyers at the Wyatt Law Firm for a free case review.